Jonas Devouassoux

 Jonas Devouassoux (born 23 October 1989) is a French freestyle skier.

+Biography

-He was born in Chamonix.
+Devouassoux was born in Chamonix on 23 October 1989.
 He competed in ski cross at the World Ski Championships 2011, and at the 2014 Winter Olympics in Sochi, in ski-cross.

+His FIS Freestyle Ski World Cup achievements include one victory in ski cross (in the 2013/14 season).